andreea-anastasescu/OidcWorkshop/Clients/1.client_credentials/readme.md

-# Implementing the client credentials grant type (OAuth2)
+# Implementing the Client Credentials Flow (grant type - OAuth2)
 With the client credentials grant type, an app sends its own credentials (ususally with a pair of Client ID and Client Secret, but it is also possible to use a certificate instead of client secret) to an endpoint that is set up to generate an access token.
 If the credentials are valid, Authorization Server/IdP returns an access token to the client app.